24 Free Bar Graph and Chart Templates (PPT, PDF)

 What is the difference between a bar graph and a histogram?

-The difference between a bar graph and a histogram is that bar graphs display categorical data, while histograms display numerical data.
-This means that while bar graphs can display different types of data, a histogram can only display data that has numbers.
-Also, histograms tend to leave space between their bars, which makes them different from bar graphs.
+The difference is that a bar graph displays categorical data, while histograms display numerical data.
+This means that while graphs can display different types of data, a histogram can only display data that has numbers.
+Also, histograms tend to leave space between their bars, which makes them different from the former.

 What is the difference between a bar graph and a pie chart?

-The difference between a bar graph and a pie chart is that while a bar graph uses rectangular bars or strips to represent its data, a pie chart uses slices of a whole (or a circle) to represent that data.
+The difference between them is that while a bar graph uses rectangular bars or strips to represent its data, a pie chart uses slices of a whole (or a circle) to represent that data.

 What is the difference between a bar graph and a line graph?

-The main difference between a bar graph and a line graph is that a line graph uses a series of data points on a straight line to represent data, while a bar graph uses rectangular blocks of different lengths to graphically represent data.
+The main difference between them is that a line graph uses a series of data points on a straight line to represent data, while a bar graph uses rectangular blocks of different lengths to graphically represent data.

 When is a bar graph used?